-No, but if you're looking for a local printer to make large prints I can recommend one to you.
+No I do not, but if you're looking for a local printer to make large prints I can recommend one to you.
 He's very good - I've sent many clients to him and they've all come back with a positive response.
-Or if you want to make a photo book, there a few online (overseas) printers who are very decent.
-Let me know and I'll shoot you the links.
+Or if you want to make a photo book, there a few online (overseas) printers who are very decent in price and quality.
+Let me know and I'll send you the links.

 Alas, I do not.
 I'll be shooting at your home - your kids (and you) will be much more comfortable and relaxed there.

 Our home is really messy and we don't want to have our session there.
 Can we do it outdoors?

 Of course.
 Let me know if you prefer to do an outdoor session and we can discuss the options for a shoot location (or two).
 However I want to point out that a messy home isn't exactly the worst thing either - I’m a big believer in expressions and moments, and am less about the setting - so as long as your home doesn't look like it's from an episode of Hoarders, we can still shoot at home!

 What can I expect in our session?